RoboticSwarmControl/2024MagneticCubes/README.md

 These developed sequences of movements, called local plans, will be used on a global scale to plan the assembly of specified target structures in a rectangular workspace with no internal obstacles.
 The assembly is done by generating a building instruction graph for a target structure that we traverse in a depth-first-search approach by applying local plans to current states of the workspace.

+A video showcasing our work can be found at https://www.youtube.com/watch?v=eGwR_XM3KJw.

+Our ICRA 2024 conference paper can also be found in this repository.
+For the full thesis head to _thesis/_.

 ## MMC Simulator